Vogelwarte/bioacoustic-tools/README.md

 shiny::runApp("path/to/SCORE.R")
 ```

-or open the `app.R` file in RStudio and click "Run App".
+or open the `SCORE.R` file in RStudio and click "Run App".

 ### Common Functions